 Lots of people, when they talk about the dirt bike’s size, they refer to the size of the engine.
 Of course, having an engine packing the right number of cubic centimeters (and horsepower) is very important, but the overall dimensions of the bike, seat height, and wheel size are actually more crucial to your comfort and safety.

 The size of the engine is not necessarily related to the bike’s height.
+Even the biggest dirt bike size model can have a small engine.
 Some smaller bikes have engines with higher cc measurements, so the shorter riders can have more power if they like.

 How to pick the right dirt bike size